The substrate of flow

 close

 Close the stream and release resources.
-Properly closing streams ensures clean shutdown and resource cleanup.
+Ensures clean shutdown and proper cleanup.

 Everything Becomes a Stream